totten/rundb/README.md

 ## General Design

+* This repo is basically a couple of `my.cnf` files with a helper script.
 * The folders `./master` and `./slave` store all config files and data files for the master and slave instances.
 * The `rundb` command is a smaller wrapper for `mysql_install_db` and `mysqld` which auto-initializes config files and data files.
 * The command `nix-shell -A <dbname>` (e.g. `nix-shell -A master` or `nix-shell -A slave`) sets up environment variables and